 Form 1099-PATR, Taxable Distributions Received From Cooperatives

-File Form 1099-PATR for each person to whom the cooperative has paid at least $10 in patronage dividends and other distributions described in section 6044(b) or from whom you withheld any federal income tax under the backup withholding rules regardless of the amount of the payment.
+Cooperatives file this form for each person to whom they paid at least $10 in patronage dividends and other distributions described in section 6044(b) or from whom they withheld any federal income tax under the backup withholding rules regardless of the amount of the payment.

 Form 1099-OID, Original Issue Discount

 File this form if the original issue discount (OID) includible in gross income is at least $10 or any person for whom you withheld and paid any foreign tax on OID or from whom you withheld (and did not refund) any federal income tax under the backup withholding rules even if the amount of the OID is less than $10.

 Form 1099-Q, Payments From Qualified Education Programs (Under Sections 529 and 530)

 File this form if you are an officer or an employee, or the designee of an officer or employee, having control of a program established by a state or eligible educational institution; and made a distribution from a qualified tuition program (QTP).

 Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

 File this form for each person to whom you have made a designated distribution or are treated as having made a distribution of $10 or more from profit-sharing or retirement plans, any individual retirement arrangements (IRAs), annuities, pensions, insurance contracts, survivor income benefit plans, permanent and total disability payments under life insurance contracts, charitable gift annuities, etc.

 File this form to report the sale or exchange of real estate.